 Client income 200-250% FPL = reduce fee by 50%

 Client income 250-400% FPL = reduce fee by 25%

 Attorneys and LLLTs must be an active WSBA license holder in good standing and carry malpractice insurance.

 I don’t practice in family, housing or consumer law; can I still participate?

 Yes!
 Attorneys may request attorney mentors in family, housing, or consumer law.
 LLLTs may request LLLT mentors for family law matters, as set forth under APR 28.

 How many referrals will I get?

-The number of referrals you get depends on how many, the location and type of cases we get.
-To maximize your chances of getting a referral, sign up outside your primary county of practice and in all three legal areas.
-King and Spokane counties have the highest amount of attorneys, while rural areas have very few.
-Spanish-speaking attorneys are always in high demand.
+The number of referrals you get depends on the number of inquiries, the counties of need, and types of cases we receive.
+To maximize your chances of getting a referral, sign up outside your primary county of practice.
+King and Spokane counties have the highest amount of legal professionals, while rural areas have very few.
+Spanish-speaking legal professionals are always in high demand.

-For more information on eligibility requirements and applying for legal services through the program, please visit ModerateMeansWA.org.
+For more information on eligibility requirements and applying for legal services through the program, please visit the MMP clients page.

 The Moderate Means Program is a way to gain valuable experience interviewing clients and applying classroom topics to real life.
-To find out more about getting involved, please contact Clay Wilson at SU and UW (email@example.com) or Julie Schaffer at GU (firstname.lastname@example.org).
+To find out more about getting involved, please contact Clay Wilson at Seattle University, Kristina Larry at University of Washington or Arian Noma at Gonzaga University.